tsickert/discord-webhook/README.md

 The Discord API supports up to 10 embeds per webhook and also offers additional `fields` in the embed.
 Due to the input format for actions, I decided to limit it to one embed and I decided not to support fields. (`fields` seem to be bold text above non-bold text, so they seem reproducable without the explicit field).
 If you need to have multiple embeds, I would suggest invoking the action multiple times.
 If requested, I can explore providing the additional embeds and fields, but based on feedback I was getting during dev, the fields provided currently suited most needs.

-The action also doesn't support threads.
-Support coming soon.